 6. The Champion Trellis

-This one represents an easy idea since you will only need a few different sizes of wood in order to build a tomato trellis.
-This type is very classic looking and it is also amazing for people who’ve already been sinking their teeth into DIY trends.
+This one represents an easy idea since you will only need a few different sizes of wood to build a tomato trellis.
+This type is very classic-looking, and it is also amazing for people who’ve already been sinking their teeth into DIY trends.

 Firstly, you need to put four posts in the ground and then connect them with rungs while making sure you’re keeping everything square since that is the trickiest part.
 In the end, think about having some more fun by painting your DIY tomato trellis.